Distributed compute regions (limited availability)

 Limited availability

 Access to distributed compute regions is currently limited.
-If you have an application or workload that you'd like to deploy to a distributed region, contact us.
+If you want to deploy an application or workload to a distributed region, contact us.

 Locations

-Compute Instances can be deployed to the following distributed compute regions:
+You can deploy Compute Instances to these distributed compute regions:

 • Auckland, NZ